5 Tips for Staying Healthy on Your Vacation

 4) Bring Medications

-If you’ve ever had to buy something at any hotel or cruise gift shop, you know how inflated the pricing can be, and shopping on resort in the Caribbean is no different.
+If you’ve ever had to buy something at any hotel or cruise gift shop, you know how inflated the pricing can be.
 Back in my rookie traveler days, I purchased a $17 box of Alka Seltzer at a resort but since then, I’ve been much more prepared!

 Whether you are having stomach issues or you bring a cold with you from back home, there are some essentials that can be packed with you for your trip.
 Currently in my “travel first aid kit” you’ll find:

-- Heartburn treatment including both Tums and a stronger item such as Zantac (this is a must for my poor husband!)
+Heartburn treatment including both Tums and a preventative item such as Zantac (a must for my poor husband!)

 5) Remember: It is a Marathon, not a Sprint

-You can take all the precautions in the world to avoid getting sick on your vacation but if you don’t pace yourself and listen to your body when drinking or eating, none of those precautions matter.
+You can take all the precautions in the world to avoid getting sick on your vacation but if you don’t pace yourself and listen to your body, none of those precautions matter.

 If you’ve been to an all-inclusive resort before, I’m sure you’ve seen the group of adults who’ve just arrived from the states and are going nuts on shots at the swim up bar…and I’m guessing you didn’t see them much for the rest of that day and night.
 Flying can do strange things to our bodies, as can the Caribbean heat, and even getting up really early on the day you leave your home – you can definitely let loose and enjoy yourself but remember that the food and alcohol will still be there for you whenever you need it, it won't run out!